TinkerMill/tinkerAccess/README.md

 #### Adding a new user
 To add a new user, scan their badge on the card reader.
-Once scanned if the users badge code is not in the database already, the user will be added to an Invactive Users table.
+Once scanned if the users badge code is not in the database already, the user will be added to an Inactive Users table.
 On the web gui go to: http://serverip:5000/admin/interface/newuser  and grant access to the badge you just swiped.
 #### Editing a user